karol-preiskorn/karol-preiskorn/README.md

 #### Hi there 👋

-I primarily work on back-end development using PL/SQL and ABAP.
+I primarily work on back-end development using PL/SQL and some years in ABAP.
 I also enjoy using Node.js for backend scripting and Angular for front-end development.

 🔭 I’m currently working on an off-work ✨3D inventory project✨—a simple solution that allows you to build spatial and database representations of various types of warehouses and server rooms.